Hey, I'm Jake.

 Fortunately, as time went on living with colitis I found better, more encouraging doctors, but all they wanted to do was give me the next pill and the next pill to see if anything would help my frequent flare-ups.
 After taking different kinds of pills, self-injectables, and IV meds where I literally was hanging out with cancer patients for months at a time, nothing worked.

 It was during this time that web development became the only thing I could do in order to provide for my family while battling this illness.
-Several times for months I couldn't go into work, but I was able to work from home and make a living and support my family.
+For several months I couldn't go into work, but I was able to work from home and make a living and support my family.

 There was even times when I would take sales calls when I was in the ER!